caddyserver/website/src/docs/markdown/running.md

 ## Docker Compose

-The simplest way to get up and running with Docker is to use Docker Compose. _The below is only an excerpt, see the docs on [Docker Hub](https://hub.docker.com/_/caddy) for more details_.
+The simplest way to get up and running with Docker is to use Docker Compose. _The below is only an excerpt.
+See the docs on [Docker Hub](https://hub.docker.com/_/caddy) for more details_.

 First, create a file `docker-compose.yml` (or add this service to your existing file):